itsjunqing/dokumental/README.md

 Type `yarn start` to start the react project

 ## About The Project
-Dokumental is the front-end component of the document classification project.
+Dokumental is the front-end component of the document classification project for Monash's Final Year Project.
-It serves as the landing page for users to submit .txt or .docx files to the server which hosts a neural network classifier.
+It serves as the landing page for users to submit .txt, .pdf or .docx files to the server which hosts a neural network classifier.
 Once the readability for the documents have been ascertained, the server sends back the results to the web app which shows them to the users.

 Currently it has the following screens: